uiyotp/cs-366-project/checkpoint3.md

 > + We will remove reviewedGame and instead attach all of reviewedGames' attributes to Game.
 This is because it makes the most sense to us.
 > + We are changing the Sales entity to a weak entity that is dependent on Game, with the relationship hasSales.
 This just makes the most sense, since everything is dependent on GameID.
 > + We are removing the global sales attribute, since all the other sales attributes would be dependent on this.
 We will instead calculate global sales using all of the other sale numbers.
+> > + We are changing rating to ageRating for greater clarity.

 ### Relational Schema
 > + PUBLISHER(PubID, Name)
 >   + PubID is the primary key.
-> + GAME(GameID, rating, game, year, platform, name, PubID, critic score, critic count, user score, user count, DevID)
+> + GAME(GameID, ageRating, game, year, platform, name, PubID, critic score, critic count, user score, user count, DevID)
 >   + GameID is the primary key.
 PubID and DevID are foreign keys.
 Published and Made relations are not needed due to being a many-one relationship.
 > + DEVELOPER(name, DevID)
 >   + DevID is the primary key.